SvenThV/azure-cloud-wiki/security/ssh-key-authentication-rsa.md

 - Older network appliances
 - Embedded devices
 - Legacy SFTP servers
-- Systems that do not support ED25519

 > **Note**
 >
-> For modern environments, **ED25519** is generally recommended because it provides smaller keys, faster operations and stronger security.
+> If your environment supports ED25519, it is generally recommended over RSA due to its smaller keys, faster operations and modern cryptographic design.
->
-> If your system supports ED25519, consider using the **SSH Key Authentication (ED25519)** guide instead.

 ---